davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 These animations are better explained with illustrative examples:

-The method `Commands.affineTransform(double runtime, Point a, Point b, Point c, Point d, Point e, Point f, MathObject… objects) ` is the animated version of the `createAffineTransformation`we saw in the chapter dedicated to transforming objects:
+The animation `Commands.affineTransform(double runtime, Point a, Point b, Point c, Point d, Point e, Point f, MathObject… objects) ` is the animated version of the `createAffineTransformation`we saw in the chapter dedicated to transforming objects:

 ```java
 Shape sq=Shape.square().center().scale(2);